Research Governance, Ethics & Integrity

 Enacted to protect personal data and privacy of UK citizens.

-King's College London has formed a Trusted Research Committee to oversee university-level decisions related to the Trusted Research agenda and the UK government framework.
-This committee addresses cases involving export controls and the National Securities and Investment Act when necessary.
+King's College London has adopted the NPSA’s and NCSC’s Trusted Research Evaluation Framework.
+University-level decisions related to the Trusted Research agenda and the UK government framework have oversight from the Trusted Research Committee.
+This committee addresses cases involving export controls and the National Security and Investment Act, when necessary.

 A support model has been developed to provide the King’s community with timely guidance around Trusted Research.
-Additional information is available for staff at King's on the Trusted Research Intranet page.
+Additional information is available for staff and students at King's on the Trusted Research Intranet page.

 The National Protective Security Authority have published a range of useful resources to support academia in navigating international collaborations.
 This includes guidance on: